« Back to course list

 Risks & Initial Stress

-• Pore pressure basic concepts
+• Pore pressure: Basic concepts & measurements

-• Over-pressure & mechanisms
+• Pore pressure prediction: Over-pressure & mechanisms

 • Pressure in salt